 First-generation American Peter Porte grew up in a small village in upstate New York with his European parents.
 He earned a BFA in Acting at NYU’s Tisch School of the Arts.
-He furthered his education, studying in Paris, Hong Kong and London, at the Royal Academy of Dramatic Art (RADA).
-After earning multiple degrees, Peter toured with the Broadway National Touring Company of “Mamma Mia!,” after which he made the move to Los Angeles.
+Furthering his education, he studied in Paris, Hong Kong and London, at the Royal Academy of Dramatic Art (RADA).
+After earning multiple degrees, Porte toured with the Broadway National Touring Company of Mamma Mia!, after which he made the move to Los Angeles.

-“Living with Models,” and starring in the world premiere of Eve Ensler’s new play “O.P.C.” at the American Repertory Theatre.
-Porte resides in Southern California, and he has been able to return to the stage, performing five seasons with the critically acclaimed For the Record company, as well as mounting videos for the website Funny or Die.
+Porte recently guest starred in an episode of “The Joel McHale Show with Joel McHale.”
+He starred the Hallmark Channel original movies “Love, Once and Always,” “A Gift to Remember” and “Love at the Shore.”
+He starred in Lifetime’s “Christmas Harmony,” “The Good Nanny” and “Cinderella Christmas” for ION Television, while recurring on the comedy web series “Living with Models” and starring in the world premiere of Eve Ensler’s new play O.P.C. at the American Repertory Theatre.
+Porte resides in southern California, where he has returned to the stage, performing five seasons with the critically acclaimed For the Record company, as well as mounting videos for the website Funny or Die.